 - After being down by two goals, Binghamton began their comeback as the spirited play picked up after a lackluster first period.
 Like Friday night, the penalty box was free wheeling once again with six calls going against the club, but held Rochester at bay with only one power play goal.

-- William Carrier were involved in a second period fight with both grabbing and throwing, as Carrier earned the take-down on several punches to McCormick's head.
+- Max McCormick and William Carrier were involved in a second period fight with both grabbing and throwing, as Carrier earned the take-down on several punches to McCormick's head.
 The game was a bit scrappy for the most part, but calmed down once the third period began with the score tied at three apiece.

 - My 100th post for S7S!
 It's been a pleasure writing for SBNation with all these talented contributors at S7S since I joined last April.
 Thanks for reading and here's to the next 100!
 Cheers!